Skip to main content

 Preparing for your tax bill

 For most people, setting aside a rough percentage (%) of their income each time they are paid, will help make sure that their tax bill, along with the payments on account, can be met.
-Our table may help you work out your rough percentage using 2025/26 rates, assuming you are using the cash basis, or using the accruals basis and you get paid promptly.
+Our table may help you work out your rough percentage using 2026/27 rates, assuming you are using the cash basis, or using traditional accounting (accruals basis) and you get paid promptly.

 Please note that these are based on UK income tax rates.
 We publish information separately on Scottish rates of income tax and the Welsh rates of income tax.